-For organizations to invest in learning is not a simple task, since it is focused on meeting the individual needs of employees and not on a direct profit-making strategy.
+For organisations to invest in learning is not a simple task, since it is focused on meeting the individual needs of employees and not on a direct profit-making strategy.

-However, fostering knowledge in organizations strengthens the construction of beliefs that impact on organizational culture.
-With respect to an idea that adds cognitive components (the way of thinking things) and behaviour (the way of doing things), more training allows us to go from trial-and-error models to anticipated problem solving models.
+However, fostering knowledge in organisations strengthens the construction of beliefs that impact on organisational culture.
+With respect to an idea that adds cognitive components (the way of thinking things) and behaviour (the way of doing things), more training allows us to go from trial-and-error models to anticipated problem-solving models.

 Innovative and transformative models

 Innovation and transformation go hand in hand with current learning trends.
-Authors Thomas Cummings and Christopher G. Worley standardized three stages in their book Organization Development & Change:
+Authors Thomas Cummings and Christopher G. Worley standardised three stages in their book Organization Development & Change: